kateuj/instacook/README.md

 ![Drink title generator screenshot](assets/readme-images/random-drink-generator.png)

-* This title prints a random drink from an array in the script-game.js file.
+* This title prints a random drink from an array in the script-app.js file.
-* I have used a while loop to make sure no drink appears twice during one game.
+* I have used a while loop to make sure no drink appears twice during one app.
 The loop checks the users correct drink answers array against the original drink name array.
-This user array has also been useful to then print out the drinks the user got correct in a pop up at the end of game play, to help them know where to focus on next time to improve their score.
+This user array has also been useful to then print out the drinks the user got correct in a pop up at the end of app play, to help them know where to focus on next time to improve their score.

 ![Javascript code for drink name generator screenshot](assets/readme-images/drink-name-random-code.png)